harshi0102/LeaderBoard-Project/README.md

 -***Live Demo Link***-coming soon

 **LeaderBoard Project** -In this activity I have set up a JavaScript project for the Leader board list app, using webpack and ES6 features, notably modules.
-Phase 1 branch- setup project
- I have used Gitflow
- I have created an npm project with webpack
- I wrote plain HTML markup with minimum styling (just to make the layout), because I  will implement styles in the following steps and I have used ES6 modules, with import and export.
+In Phase 1 branch of this repository, I have used Gitflow.I have created an npm project with webpack.I wrote plain HTML markup with minimum styling (just to make the layout) and I have used ES6 modules, with import and export.

 ## 🛠 Built With <a name="built-with"></a>
 - HTML